 In the years prior to the pandemic, consumers not only began to prioritize comfort but also function for their fashion products.
 In 2020, they took this to a whole new level by dramatically shifting their spending to products that enhanced their new work, school, and play from home lifestyles.
 This is largely why the home,

-equipment industries fared so well.
+tech, toys, and sports equipment industries fared so well.
 Within footwear and accessories, styles that supported comfort at home or outdoor activities were the winners.
 In 2021, consumers will likely continue this calculated, prioritized spending on functional and durable products that offer solutions, and are therefore perceived to be good investments.
 To earn more share of wallet, our industries need to refocus on the innovation and messaging to support this.

 Shopping My Way

 A year ago, I wrote that in 2020 I expected to see more initiatives further connecting the offline and online worlds, but it turned out that this alignment became a necessary retail survival tool beginning in March.
 The proliferation of shopping, pickup, and delivery options initiated digitally was a key driver for many of the successful retailers during the year.
 Online penetration jumped 12 points to 40% of total fashion footwear sales and 8 points to 34% of accessories sales3 as consumers embraced shopping online due to safety concerns and store closures, but the percentage of online purchases picked up in-store remains among the lowest of the industries we track.